Making great literacy lessons easy. Why join Plazoom?

 Learning from your friends

 Don’t just set using expanded noun phrases as a writing challenge; increase your pupils’ knowledge of this topic by using it as a feature to find when peer marking.
-For older children, you could ask them to check separately for examples that include prepositional phrase
+Ask older children to check separately for examples that include prepositional phrases.

 We hope this has been a timely, useful and stimulating reminder of the ins and outs of expanded noun phrases.
 Just for fun, can you work out the percentage of words in that last sentence that formed its expanded noun phrase?